Summer Springboard

 Residential Students

-• Includes: all meals, lodging, excursions, academic course, weekend excursions
+• Includes: all meals, lodging, excursions, academic course

 • Excludes: optional airport pickup and drop-off service (available for an additional fee)